Remove all rows from a table instantly, without logging individual row deletions.

 Version Support

-MySQL: Since all PostgreSQL: Since all SQL Server: Since all Oracle: Since all SQLite: Not supported
+MySQL: Native in all listed versions PostgreSQL: Native in all listed versions SQL Server: Native in all listed versions Oracle: Native in all listed versions SQLite: Not supported

 Per-Database Syntax & Notes